Max-Derner/python-lessons/Lesson_02/01_built_in_exceptions.md

 # Origin

 Almost all exceptions have a common ancestor, the plain `Exception` class.
-Those that don't inherit from the `Exception` class are system exiting exceptions and that comes down to the way in which you can catch exceptions in general, which we'll get to in a bit.
+Those that don't inherit from the `Exception` class are system exiting exceptions that are supposed to terminate the program - such as the `KeyboardInterrupt` exception.

 You can both raise and catch instances of `Exception` but you should only catch it with great caution and you should never raise it.